Hotaruban/ft_printf/README.md

 **Varargs**: Mastery of variable arguments (varargs) is essential for this project, as printf should be able to handle a variable number of arguments.

 **Return Value**: The project requires participants to manage the return value of printf, providing a count of characters printed.

+### Methodology:
+Participants will leverage their understanding of string manipulation, pointers, and variadic functions to create a functional printf implementation.
+The project encourages a deep dive into the intricacies of format parsing and output generation.

+### Assessment:
+Evaluation is based on the accurate implementation of printf functionality, correct handling of various format specifiers and modifiers, and the ability to produce formatted output as expected.
+Attention to edge cases and efficient memory management may also be considered in the assessment.

+The "ft_printf" project serves as a comprehensive exercise in understanding the inner workings of the printf function, offering participants the opportunity to enhance their skills in string manipulation, memory management, and variadic functions in the C programming language.